tuckerweibell/recipe/src/components/EzLabelledItem/EzLabelledItem.md

 ### Top label (small)

 This is alternative style of top label.
+Use this label style when labelling controls inside the page header or subheader.
+This label style should also be used to provide additional context in an understated way, as not to draw the focus away from important data.

 ```jsx
 <EzLabelledItem position="top" size="small" title="Small Label">